Britain repatriates some orphans left in Syria

 “We have facilitated their return home, because it was the right thing to do.
 Now they must be allowed the privacy and given the support to return to a normal life.”

-Reporting by Kate Holton, Editing by Franklin Paul
+Reporting by Kate Holton, Editing by Franklin Paul and Giles Elgood